Updated July 2026 · EPA Water Quality Portal & WI DNR

 Every dataset cited here is publicly available.
 The EPA Water Quality Portal at waterqualitydata.us provides direct download access to all monitoring records.
 The Minnesota DNR LakeFinder publishes lake physical attributes.
 The Wisconsin DNR publishes fisheries survey reports through its lake records portal.
 Each article ends with a citations block listing the specific data source for that piece.

-Sources: EPA Water Quality Portal, Minnesota Pollution Control Agency, Wisconsin DNR Fisheries, U.S. Geological Survey, EPA STORET, Minnesota DNR LakeFinder.
+Sources: EPA Water Quality Portal (aggregating monitoring agencies in every covered state), Minnesota Pollution Control Agency, Wisconsin DNR Fisheries, U.S. Geological Survey, EPA STORET, Minnesota DNR LakeFinder.
 All data is government public domain.
-Cite as: "LakeQuality, April 2026 reading.
-Data: EPA WQP & WI DNR."
+Cite as: "LakeQuality, July 2026 reading.
+Data: EPA Water Quality Portal (all covered states)."